In Order Of Operations Is Multiplication Before Division

 4. Addition and Subtraction: Addition and subtraction are performed from left to right.

 It is crucial to understand that multiplication and division hold equal precedence.
-Similarly, addition and subtraction also hold equal precedence.
+Which means similarly, addition and subtraction also hold equal precedence.
 When these operations appear together in an expression, they are resolved from left to right, as they appear.

 Historical Context

 The need for a standardized order of operations arose gradually over centuries as mathematical notation became more complex.
-Early mathematical texts often lacked clear conventions, leading to ambiguity.
-As algebra and calculus developed, the necessity for a consistent system became evident.
-Mathematicians like Albert Girard and Florian Cajori played a crucial role in formalizing these conventions.
+Consider this: early mathematical texts often lacked clear conventions, leading to ambiguity.
+Practically speaking, as algebra and calculus developed, the necessity for a consistent system became evident.
+Also, mathematicians like Albert Girard and Florian Cajori played a crucial role in formalizing these conventions.
 The standardization process was not immediate, and variations existed in different regions and time periods.
-However, the core principles of the order of operations gradually gained acceptance, solidifying the foundation for modern mathematical practice.
+That said, the core principles of the order of operations gradually gained acceptance, solidifying the foundation for modern mathematical practice.

 Mathematical Foundation